 To dance is to hear our hearts speak – Hopi proverb

 I am an experimental, post-modern and interdisciplinary choreographer.
 I come from an artistic heritage that bears homage to the Judson Theatre Church Group, European TanzTheatre and ConceptTanz Makers, Physical Theatre, Butoh, Commedia Del Arte and Performance Art.
 I also come from an Italian-Irish heritage and my first performances were Catholic masses that I was apart of as a young girl growing up in inner-city, Chicago.
-My studies in Dance and Theatre have been coupled with Yoga trainings, research in Hawaiian Shamanism, a residency in Bali to study Balinese Dance, various Vipassana Meditation retreats, Earth-based spirituality practices, Ecology and Energy Work.
-These contexts have shaped me as an artist and my questionings around the boundaries between performance and ritual, transformation and worship, community and individual.
+My studies in Dance and Theatre have been coupled with Yoga trainings, research in Hawaiian Shamanism, a residency in Bali to study Balinese Dance, various Vipassana Meditation retreats, Earth-based spirituality practices, Ecology, and Energy Work.
+These contexts have shaped me as an artist and my inquiries around the boundaries between performance, landscape, time and community.

 I agree with physicist, Carlo Rovelli’s concept that a human is more of an “interactive happening” than a separate definable thing and therefore, my work aims to create performances that serve as an intersection of art and inner understanding, albeit abstract, beautiful, and playful.
-It is act of compassionate exchange, it is generous, it is an offering, it is a communion.
-It is an act of acceptance, change, and compassion towards our planet and our selves.
+I am interested in performance that is an act of compassionate exchange, it is generous.
+It is an act of acceptance, change, and compassion towards our planet and ourselves.